tonnamb/bowling_game/README.md

     $ npm start

-Once the server is running, view project at 'https://bowling-game-tonnamb.c9users.io/'.
+If running from Cloud9, view project at 'https://bowling-game-tonnamb.c9users.io/'.
+(Replace 'tonnamb' with your username) Otherwise, the public files are served at 'http://localhost:8080/'